Jerbear28-spec/Network-Switch-Project/README.md

 <h2>Step 1: Applying Filters for Network Traffic</h2>

 <p>
 A filter has been applied for ICMP traffic AND the IPV6 address of a specific device connected to the router (android phone.)
 This filter will only show the packets of ICMP traffic that has this IPV6 address as either a source or a destination.
-Doing so will demonstrate that this setup monitors both ingressive and regressive traffic.
+This will demonstrate that this setup monitors both ingressive and regressive traffic.
 </p>

 <img width="815" height="734" alt="demonstratincapturefilters" src="https://github.com/user-attachments/assets/13cd0c3c-5e6d-4b9d-972e-aba547d6ba8f" />